All Episodes

 That'd be a trip worth taking.

-Yeah, that probably now why?
+Yeah, that probably.

-I wonder why can't you take a bunch of kids on a field trip to the Arizona Mexican border?
+I wonder, why can't you take a bunch of kids on a field trip to the Arizona-Mexican border?

-Or they might be traumatized by what they see.
+They might get killed, or they might be traumatized by what they see.

 Nothing may happen to them, but they may be traumatized by what they see.

-Yeah, you can isn't it amazing?
+Yeah, isn't it amazing?

-If you can find it, it hasn't come ashore yet.
+It hasn't come ashore yet.

 But you can't take them to the U.S. border.